sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/upgrade_process.md

 Validate all variables are set:

-> Are you upgrading to a release candiate build?
-It's expected to see any error from this script
+> Are you upgrading to a release candidate build?
+It's expected to see some errors from this script
 > Use your best judgement to decide whether you're missing something or not

 ```sh